 “The most solid portfolios we receive really show a personal, direct, and informed presentation of the applicant’s work, with full knowledge of the program and a passionate, focused reason for why they’re applying to our program specifically,” says comics artist Nathan Fox, who is Chair of the Visual Narrative MFA program at New York’s School of Visual Arts.

-There are many crucial steps to putting together a solid portfolio.
-It might seem overwhelming at first, but incorporating the following ten principles into your process early on can mean the difference between an adequate application and an outstanding one.
+There are many crucial steps to putting together a solid art portfolio.
+It might seem overwhelming at first, but incorporating the following ten principles into your process early on can mean the difference between an adequate art school application and an outstanding one: